robertkirkman/sm64ex-bbb-doc/README.md

 #### Installation:
 1. Copy the `ep2`, `episodic`, `hl2`, `lostcoast`, `platform` and `steam_input` folders from your Half-Life 2 installation on PC into a new folder named `halflife2` on an empty USB flash drive or SD card formatted with a UNIX-like filesystem (such as `ext4`) with at least 10GB of free space, then unmount the drive, `sync`, remove it from your PC and plug it into the BBB.
->Note: For information on how to obtain a copy of Half-Life 2, see [here](https://store.steampowered.com/app/220/HalfLife_2/).
+>NOTE: For information on how to obtain a copy of Half-Life 2, see [here](https://store.steampowered.com/app/220/HalfLife_2/).

 2. On the BBB, identify and mount the drive, where `/dev/XY` is the block device name of your drive's UNIX-like partition:
 ```